All You Need to Know About AC Refrigerants and How to Fix Refrigerant Issues

 Which Refrigerant Does My Air Conditioner Use?

 If your air conditioning system was built before 2010, there is a high chance that your AC has R-22.
 But there’s an even more authentic way to find out.
 You can look at the appliance description sticker on the side of the air conditioner’s outdoor unit.
 The type of AC refrigerant is written there.
-You can find it on the user manual, or you can contact your service representative and find out!
+You can find it on the user manual, or you can contact your HVAC service representative and find out!

 How Do I Tell If My AC Refrigerant Needs Work?

-Now that you have a brief background on refrigerants and what they do, it is helpful to be aware of some of the problems they can cause with your air conditioning.
+Now that you have a brief background on refrigerants and what they do, it helps be aware of some of the problems they can cause with your air conditioning.
 The refrigerant in an AC is not something that you should generally worry about.
 They are built to outlast your air conditioner.
 But in rare cases, there can be a leak of the refrigerant, and you would need to top it up.
 We’ll go over some of the common problems below:

 - Cool Air Not Coming Out of AC Vents:

-If your AC is on cool mode, but still there is room temperature air being blown out, you need to look at your refrigerant.
+If your AC is in cool mode, but there is room temperature air being blown out, you need to look at your refrigerant.
 This is by far the most common problem.
 An AC refrigerant is required to provide cooling, and without a refrigerant, it would not be able to do so.

 There can be other causes for such a problem too, but a sudden shift from cool air to room temperature air is a tell-tale sign that your AC refrigerant leaks.